 WordPress and WooCommerce: Unparalleled Synergy

 WordPress was launched in 2003 and was intended to offer people a simple, effective way to publish blog content.
-As it gained in popularity it drew the attention of countless developers who created what are known as ‘plugins’.
+As it gained popularity, it drew the attention of countless developers who created what are known as ‘plugins’.

 Plugins are complementary applications that can be installed in seconds and greatly expand the functionality of a WordPress website.
 WooCommerce is one of those plugins.
-Working together the WordPress framework and the ever-expanding variety of plugins produce unparalleled synergy.
+There’s a great variety of options: you can find ones directly from the admin dashboard or buy one from third-party developers outside WordPress.
+Working together, the WordPress framework and the ever-expanding variety of plugins produce unparalleled synergy.

 WooCommerce offers business owners the ability to turn their website into a fully functioning, absolutely secure online shop that integrates seamlessly with their existing brand identity and does not require the services of those talented but expensive coders.